Matrilineality: Early human kinship

-In recent years, evolutionary biologists, geneticists and palaeoanthropologists have found indirect genetic and other evidence of early matriliny.
-Some genetic data suggest that over millennia, female sub-Saharan African hunter-gatherers have lived with their maternal kin after marriage.
+Since about 2008, evolutionary biologists, geneticists and palaeoanthropologists have found indirect genetic and other evidence of early matriliny.
+Some genetic data suggest that over millennia, female sub-Saharan African hunter-gatherers and permaculturalists have lived with their maternal kin after marriage.
 Also, when sisters and their mothers help each other with childcare, the descent line tends to be matrilineal.
 Biological anthropologists now largely agree that cooperative childcare helped the large human brain and human psychology to evolve.
-Most primate species have males dispersing from their birth group and are thus materilinear, though chimpanzees and humans appear to be largely paterilinear.
+Most primate species have males dispersing from their birth group and are thus materilinear, though chimpanzees and humans appear to be largely paterilinear nowadays.

 Matriliny is often tied to matrilocality, which shows significant nuance.
 Pastoralists and farmers often gravitate toward patrilocality.
 However, studies show that hunter-gatherer societies have a flexible philopatry or practice multilocality; matrilocality and patrilocality are not the only possibilities.
 Flexibility leads to a more egalitarian society, as both men and women can choose with whom to live.
 So, for example, among the pygmy Aka Peoples a young couple usually settles in the husband's camp after the birth of their first child.
 However, the husband can stay in the wife's community, where one of his brothers or sisters can join him.
 Kinship and residence in hunter-gatherer societies may thus be complex and multifaceted.
 Supporting this, a re-check of past data on hunter gatherers showed that about 40% of groups were bilocal, 22.9% matrilocal, and 25% patrilocal.
+It is also worth noting that during the 20th century, the dominant position on cultural evolution and the evolution of kinship was the monolinear system, which assumed a gradual transition from matrilineality to patrilineality.
+At the moment, modern anthropologists refute this theory, proving the flexibility of transition models and the fact that the transition could be carried out in both directions depending on various external and internal factors.